RotherOSS/otobo/Kernel/cpan-lib/README.md

 The generated cpanfile can then be used for updating Kernel/cpan-lib.
 But that task is not trivial.
 So here is an exemplar workflow:

-### A fresh install of the bundled modules
+### Preparation for both quick update and complete regeneration

 Starting in the OTOBO root dir.

-    bin/otobo.CheckModules.pl --inst                                        # make sure that the deps are installed bin/otobo.CheckModules.pl --bundled-cpanfile > Kernel/cpan-lib/cpanfile # in case the list has changed cd Kernel/cpan-lib
+    bin/otobo.CheckModules.pl --inst                                        # make sure that the deps are installed gvim Kernel/System/Environment.pm                                       # update BundleModulesDeclarationGet() if there are changes bin/otobo.CheckModules.pl --bundled-cpanfile > Kernel/cpan-lib/cpanfile # in case BundleModulesDeclarationGet() list has changed cd Kernel/cpan-lib
     cpanm --notest --installdeps . --local-lib local                        # install locally into local/lib/perl5 cpanm --notest --installdeps . --local-lib local                        # again, to see that the install was complete

 ### Shortcut when there are only version updates

-Only install modules where the version was updated in F<cpanfile>.
+Only update modules where the version was updated in F<Kernel/cpan-lib/cpanfile>.

     cd Kernel/cpan-lib
     rm -rf local
     PERL5LIB=. cpanm --notest --installdeps . --local-lib local             # install into local/lib/perl5
-    PERL5LIB=. cpanm --notest --installdeps . --local-lib local             # again, to see that the install was complete find local/ -name '*.pod' -delete                                       # POD files are kept out of Kernel/cpan-lib cp -r local/lib/perl5/* .                                               # copy to actual destination rm -rf x86_64-linux-gnu-thread-multi/                                   # contains only perllocal.pod
+    PERL5LIB=. cpanm --notest --installdeps . --local-lib local             # again, to see that the install was complete find local/ -name '*.pod' -delete                                       # POD files are kept out of Kernel/cpan-lib rm -rf x86_64-linux-gnu-thread-multi/                                   # contains only perllocal.pod cp -r local/lib/perl5/* .                                               # copy to actual destination

+Then examine the diffs and check in the verified changes.

+### A fresh install of the bundled modules

 ### Remove files and directories that should not be bundled with OTOBO